My love swears I snore like a bear

 The rule for pomegranates reads:

-Discard the pith and eats the seeds
+Discard the pith and eat the seeds

-A feat that calls for more bravado
+A feat which calls for more bravado

 With our friend, the avocado